ScottLogic/quantifying-ai-productivity/README.md

 The aim of this experiment is to gain an understanding of the productivity gains that are possible when using generative AI technologies to aid with development and testing work.

+This readme includes instructions for both developers and testers.
+For developers, see the next section.
+For testers, you'll need to scroll down to the bottom.

 ## Developers

 The development task is to implement a web service that provides endpoints to manage a to do list.
 The choice of implementation language is at your discretion.
 Skeleton implementations have been provided in C#, Java and JavaScript on the `start-here-dev` branch.
 It is also valid to start completely from scratch if you wish.